Merriam-Webster OnLine, www.merriam-webster.com

 There's more.
 In the Columbia and Snake River drainages, grownup northern squawfish, up to two feet long and 7 or 8 pounds heavy, have consumed millions of young salmon and steelhead fish ("smolts"), so in 1990 the Bonneville Power Administration announced a bounty of $4 to $6 per long, pike-like head.
 (The budget for the year 2000 was $4.4 million.)

 By 1998 more than 1.2 million squawfish had been killed, with an estimated reduction of predation on young salmonids of 38 percent.
-Unfortunately for the onomastically rehabilitated squawfish, the future of the preferred salmonid population still remains uncertain.
+Unfortunately for the onomastically rehabilitated squawfish, the future of the preferred salmonid population—as of the year 2000—still remains uncertain.

 All those northern “pikeminnows,” Lewis's "small indifferent mullet," their common name given, then sullied, then taken away by monstrous two-legged fish, may have died in vain.